gedden20/Group-1-Felidae/README.md

 ## Project Overview

-Reconstructing evolutionary relationships among taxa is a fundamental objective of systematic biology, providing crucial insights into lineage divergence, adaptive radiation, and biodiversity[span_1](start_span)[span_1](end_span).
-Modern molecular phylogenetics relies on nucleotide sequence variation in targeted genetic markers to infer common ancestry across evolutionary time scales[span_2](start_span)[span_2](end_span).
+Reconstructing evolutionary relationships among taxa is a fundamental objective of systematic biology, providing crucial insights into lineage divergence, adaptive radiation, and biodiversity.
+Modern molecular phylogenetics relies on nucleotide sequence variation in targeted genetic markers to infer common ancestry across evolutionary time scales.

-Among these markers, the mitochondrial cytochrome c oxidase subunit I (COI/COX1) gene is widely utilized because of its maternal inheritance, low rate of recombination, and optimal balance between conserved and variable regions[span_3](start_span)[span_3](end_span).
-These characteristics make COI a valuable molecular marker for species identification through DNA barcoding and for investigating evolutionary relationships among closely related taxa[span_4](start_span)[span_4](end_span).
+Among these markers, the mitochondrial cytochrome c oxidase subunit I (COI/COX1) gene is widely utilized because of its maternal inheritance, low rate of recombination, and optimal balance between conserved and variable regions.
+These characteristics make COI a valuable molecular marker for species identification through DNA barcoding and for investigating evolutionary relationships among closely related taxa.

-This study addresses the primary biological question: **To what extent can mitochondrial COX1 nucleotide sequences accurately infer the phylogenetic relationships among selected species of the family Felidae?**[span_5](start_span)[span_5](end_span) By evaluating the resulting phylogenetic tree, the study also examines the strengths and limitations of using a single mitochondrial marker for evolutionary inference[span_6](start_span)[span_6](end_span).
+This study addresses the primary biological question: To what extent can mitochondrial COX1 nucleotide sequences accurately infer the phylogenetic relationships among selected species of the family Felidae?
+By evaluating the resulting phylogenetic tree, the study also examines the strengths and limitations of using a single mitochondrial marker for evolutionary inference.

+Taxonomic Group

+This study examines the evolutionary relationships among selected members of the family Felidae using mitochondrial COX1 gene sequences.
+The ingroup consists of three species from the genus Felis (*Felis catus*, *Felis chaus*, and *Felis silvestris*) and two species from the genus Panthera (*Panthera pardus* and *Panthera tigris*). *Vulpes vulpes* (red fox) was included as the outgroup to root the phylogenetic tree.

+Taxonomic Hierarchy

+Kingdom: Animalia

+Phylum: Chordata

+Class: Mammalia

+Order: Carnivora

+Family: Felidae

+Genera: Felis, Panthera

+Species Included

+*Felis catus* (Domestic cat)

+*Felis chaus* (Jungle cat)

+*Felis silvestris* (European wildcat)

+*Panthera pardus* (Leopard)

+*Panthera tigris* (Tiger)

+Outgroup: *Vulpes vulpes* (Red fox)